DanieleGioia/ATO/README.md

 When dealing with a fixed large number of scenarios, e.g., from a data-driven approach, it is possible to reduce them with the **scenarioReducer** classes.
 This class implements a scenario reducer that follows a Fast Forward (FF) technique with a 2-norm metric.\
 It is automatically implemented in the branching process of the scenario tree building for the **atoRPMultiStage** solver, where the branching factor leads the number of scenarios to optimize and retain.

-### Solver
+## Solver

-Several solvers are available.
+Several classes are available.
 They solve different problems in terms of both objective functions and constraints.
 However, all of them currently rely on [**Gurobi**](https://www.gurobi.com/).
 Extensions with other software are possible.\
 Ato.py summarizes what a generic solver/problem should contain in its methods.\
 AtoG.py works as interface (super-class) of the assembly-to-order solvers in Gurobi.
 Here the population (Gurobi model construction) and the solution process (that can relies on different algorithms) are separated.